andrewVP41/TemperatureAlarm/README.md

 ## TemperatureAlarm
-This project simulates a temperature detecting alarm system.
+This project simulates a temperature detecting alarm system on  a Keysight U3810A IoT kit.

 The user sets a preset temperature and while monitoring, when the temperature is above the preset value the user is notified by a blinking LED to disarm the alarm.
 After 1 minute if the user does not notice the LED and disarm the alarm the LED blinks faster.
 After 2 minutes the fan/relay is turned on while the LED still blinks.